difio/difio-dotcloud-python/README.txt

-This is a monitoring agent for monupco.com preconfigured for Python applications on dotCloud.
+This is a registration agent for monupco.com preconfigured for Python applications on DotCloud.

 It compiles a list of locally installed Python packages and sends it to monupco.com.

 Installing on your dotCloud application